brundonsmith/crowdx/README.md

 even shipped as an ES module.
 It doesn't work on IE. It should work on recent-ish versions of major browsers.
-You could probably stretch support with some combination of polyfills, babel, and webpack, but improving/maintaining browser reach is not a project priority.
+You could probably stretch support with some combination of polyfills, babel, and webpack, but improving/maintaining browser reach is not a project priority (it does work in NodeJS, though!).
-2. Being ergonomic - by this I mainly mean: MobX comes with lots of fancy utility functions, as well as things like decorator support, to maximize the elegance of application code.
-That's great, I love those things, but they aren't what this project is about and I don't plan on adding them.
+2. Being super convenient - MobX comes with lots of fancy utility functions built atop the core logic, and also things like decorator support, to maximize convenience for application developers.
+That's great, I love those things, but this project is focused on minimalism.
-3. Being maximally performant - I tried to be sane with performance, this library shouldn't be *un*-performant, but readability is the top priority.
-Also, I suspect MobX has an insane amount of clever optimization going on behind the scenes from years of development, and I'm just not interested in spending much time on that or sacrificing the project's readability/educational value.

 ## Things I will accept issues or pull-requests for
 - Bug fixes.
 If something doesn't do what it should, that's pretty important to